collective/collective.addons/README.rst

 Features
 --------

+- The add-on has a cofiguration settings entry in the site administration yet.
+It's form contains fields to set a choice of categories, platforms, licenses and versions of the product (for which the add-on is used).
+There are also fields to set the allowed file extensions of the add-on files, the image files (e.g. screenshots, logos) and the documentation.

 - A add-on center with listing and display of template projects respectively to their rating, a search form and a listing of the latest projects.
-- The add-on center edit form contains fields to set the title of the center and the name of the add-ons, add a description of the center, set a choice of categories, platforms, lizenses and versions of the product (for which the add-ons are used).
-There are also fields to set the allowed file extensions of the add-on files and the image files (e.g. screenshots, logos).
+- The add-on center edit form contains fields to set the title of the center and the name of the add-ons and add a description of the center.
 - Inside the add-on center contributors could create add-on projects.
 The edit form of the project contains fields to choose the categories.
 - The contributor could add releases and linked releases to the add-on project.